Satkhira District: Digital Satkhira

-In 1994 few young people started a computer training center as a business and prepared some talents who later started other computer business and ultimately created the idea of digital Satkhira.
-Slowly the computer replaced manual type machine in the office, bank and other institutions.
+In 1994, a few young people started a computer training center as a business and prepared some talents who later started other computer businesses and ultimately created the idea of digital Satkhira.
+Slowly the computer replaced manual machines in the office, banks, and other institutions.
 Schools and colleges started recruiting computer teachers.
-Many more young people started computer business.
+Many more young people started computer businesses.
 Manual (letter) printing presses switched to offset printing using the computer.

-First local daily newspaper published name was "Doinik Satkhira Chitra".